NVIDIA-AI-IOT/Lidar_AI_Solution/CUDA-V2XFusion/README.md

 We have two export configurations available: FP16 (--precision fp16) and INT8 (--precision int8).
 FP16 configuration provides sub-optimal TensorRT performance but the best prediction accuracy when compared to INT8.
 There are no QDQ nodes in the exported ONNX file.
 INT8 configuration provides optimal TensorRT performance but sub-optimal prediction accuracy when compared to FP16.
 In this configuration, quantization parameters are present as QDQ nodes in the exported ONNX file.

+To standardize the export of quantized and non-quantized models, trained models must first be PTQ, then are exported in FP16 and INT8 formats.

 - FP16
     ```bash
     $ python scripts/export_v2xfusion.py configs/V2X-I/det/centerhead/lssfpn/camera+pointpillar/resnet34/default.yaml ptq.pth --precision fp16